A Pro’s Guide to Winter Driving

 Avoid Winter Driving Headaches with the Right Tech

 From your choice of tires to what you put under the hood and in the trunk, a bit of planning can go a long way toward avoiding the pain, expense and danger of a winter road mishap.
 Canadian Tire product specialist, Chris Heck, explains how to get your ride winter-ready.
-New Call-to-action Having a professional inspect your vehicle can give you important peace of mind during the winter driving season.
+Having a professional inspect your vehicle can give you important peace of mind during the winter driving season.
 In addition to a comprehensive winter tune-up that examines areas like your brakes, engine fluids, electrical system and tires, this gear check-list can help you stay one step ahead of nasty weather:

 1. Battery – Be sure to have your battery inspected regularly to maintain reliable engine starts.
 Look for a battery designed to provide reliable starting in cold temperatures.